University of Galway

 The University of Galway (Ollscoil na Gaillimhe) is a public research university located in the city of Galway, Ireland.

-The university was founded in 1845 as Queen's College, Galway.
-It was known as "University College, Galway" (UCG) (Coláiste na hOllscoile, Gaillimh) from 1908 to 1997 and as "National University of Ireland Galway" (NUI Galway) (Ollscoil na hÉireann Gaillimh; OÉ Gaillimh) from 1997 to 2022.
-In September 2022, it changed its name to "Ollscoil na Gaillimhe – University of Galway".

-The University of Galway is a member of the Coimbra Group, a network of 40 long-established European universities.
+It was founded in 1845 as Queen's College, Galway.
+It was known as "University College, Galway" from 1908 to 1997 and as "National University of Ireland, Galway" (NUI Galway) from 1997 to 2022.
+In September 2022, the university changed its name to "University of Galway".
+It is also a member of the Coimbra Group, a network of 42 long-established European universities.

 History

 The university was established in 1845 as Queen's College, Galway, together with Queen's College, Cork, and Queen's College, Belfast.
 It opened for teaching on 30 October 1849 with 68 students.
 In 1850, it became part of the Queen's University of Ireland, and its degrees were conferred in the name of that university.